Himansh97/Himansh97/README.md

 I am a Business Analyst with a strong analytical mindset and a passion for turning data into actionable insights.
 With over two years of experience in the industry, I am driven by my desire to understand complex business challenges and leverage data to create impactful solutions.
 My journey in the world of analytics is fueled by a relentless drive to learn and master new tools and methodologies, helping organizations make data-driven decisions that lead to success.

-🌍  I'm based in Syracuse, New York
+🌍  I'm based in Dallas, Texas
 ✉️  You can contact me at hsrivast@syr.edu
 🎓 I'm currently pursuing a Master's in Business Analytics, building expertise in data analysis and strategic decision-making.
 💼 I have completed my MBA and bring a strong foundation in business management combined with analytical skills.